Vagabond/vagabond.github.io/_posts/2014-05-30-a-week-with-go.md

 Now, gentle reader, there IS a language that is well suited for parallel, independant, fault-tolerant task execution: Erlang.
 I'm clearly biased (although I've tried most of the 'cool' languages at this point, so I'm at least informed as well), but Erlang's process model makes it almost a joy to deal with both parallel execution and fault tolerance.
 I built a (albeit simple) server in 20 minutes once that ended up in production for *years*.
 Because I wrote with an eye towards fault tolerance, it was tolerant of all sorts of stupid invalid inputs that came its way, without crashing the server itself, just the particular process handling that connection.
 In Go, from what I can tell, you'd end up with tons of defensive programming and still no gurantees you handled all the edge cases.
 I've been there, I know how to program like that, and how long it takes to flush all the bugs out.
 Alternatively I have sat on an Erlang shell, watching processes crash, writing the patch (if needed) and hot-code reloading it.
 New connections hitting that same bug magically start to work.

 I don't expect this rant to stem the tide of "we rewrote our <core service> in Go and made it 65535% faster with 1% of the lines of code", but knowing what I know now, I'll probably treat them with even less creduility than before.
 Speed and LOC are not all a service needs to provide (usually).

+Time will tell if my opinions change, gonna be dealing with Go for a while and will have to make the best of it.